BPAS provides vasectomy on a self-funded basis and also has contracts with the NHS in some areas.

 - Allergies to medications

-We examine your scrotum during a brief physical examination, when we also record your height, weight and blood pressure.
+We examine your scrotum during a brief physical examination, and we record your height, weight and blood pressure.

 How do I prepare for my treatment?